no products in the cart

 The pot size ultimately determines how often you have to water your weed plant.
 A large pot with soil dries out much less quickly than a smaller pot with soil, so you will have to water more often to prevent dehydration.
 It is important that you regularly feel the earth to see if it is damp enough.
 Using a small pot means that the earth in the pot will heat up much faster, which will cause your earth to dry out extremely quickly.
 It can dry out so quickly that your pot will be completely dry after 12 hours.

-The temperature in the grow room
+Temperature in the grow room

 The higher the temperature in your grow room, the faster moisture will evaporate and consequently the moisture in the soil.
 Since a weed plant likes higher temperatures, there is a good chance that it will be warm in the grow room.
 Most of the heat from the grow room comes from an HPS lamp.
 The higher the wattage of an HPS lamp, the more heat it emits.